 Related Reading: Fall Foods from Around the World

-First apple crisp of the year is a hallowed annual rite of passage!
+The inaugural apple crisp of the year is a hallowed annual rite of passage!
 This recipe is sweet, satisfying, and delicious enough to make it feel like a celebration, and still easy enough to make it low stress.
 Get our Easy Apple Crisp recipe.

 We love when fennel reappears in the fall, but really, the delight of seeing this recipe come back on the calendar is for the braising part.
 The cooler months are prime braising time, and this delicious, easy pork chop recipe is a gentle reintroduction.
 Get our Braised Pork Chops and Fennel recipe.